 - Definitions for the virtual transaction zonal trading entities.
-These are required to allow market participants to submit virtual transactions in the day-ahead market; - Maintaining static marginal loss factors will no longer be required as they will be replaced with dynamic marginal loss factors that are automatically calculated by the calculation engines and reflect prevailing system conditions; - The IESO will continue to determine a daily dispatch order for variable generation resources that will be used by all calculation engines to tie-break when two or more variable generation resources have the same offer price;
+These are required to allow market participants to submit virtual transactions in the day-ahead market; - Maintaining static marginal loss factors will no longer be required as they will be replaced with dynamic marginal loss factors that are automatically calculated by the calculation engines and reflect prevailing system conditions:

-- New mappings of existing load facilities to virtual transaction zonal trading entities and the four new demand forecast areas; and - New definitions for pricing locations (previously known as shadow price locations): To enable locational pricing, zonal virtual transaction pricing, and Ontario zone pricing, the current list of pricing locations will be expanded to include all registered facilities.
+- The IESO will continue to determine a daily dispatch order for variable generation resources that will be used by all calculation engines to tie-break when two or more variable generation resources have the same offer price; - New mappings of existing load facilities to virtual transaction zonal trading entities and the four new demand forecast areas; - New assignment of physical HDR resources for price responsive load facilities used to fulfill a demand response capacity obligation; and - New definitions for pricing locations (previously known as shadow price locations): To enable locational pricing, zonal virtual transaction pricing, and Ontario zonal pricing, the current list of pricing locations will be expanded to include all registered facilities.